Fate of Secondary Droplets Produced by High-speed Raindrops Interacting with a Liquid Pool: Results

-In this section, the droplet evolution is investigated, with a focus on the impact caused by raindrop interaction in cases D2, D3, and D4.
-Our analysis of secondary droplet behavior extends up to 15~ms, as they are no longer produced in significant numbers beyond this time.
-To illustrate the differences in how secondary droplets populate the domain in the two-raindrop cases, their spatial number density profiles along the $x$- and $y$-directions are plotted at selected times from 0.28~ms to 11.68~ms in figure~\ref{fig_xy_den}.
-Here, $n(x)$ and $n(y)$ denote the number density of secondary droplets in the $x$- and $y$- directions per unit distance, respectively.
+To determine whether the late-time larger-droplet population in D2 is indeed associated with central film disintegration, their spatial number density profiles along the $x$- and $y$-directions are plotted at selected times from 0.28~ms to 11.68~ms in figure~\ref{fig_xy_den}.
+Here, $n(x)$ and $n(y)$ denote the number density of secondary droplets in the $x$- and $y$-directions per unit distance, respectively.
+The $x$-direction profile is particularly useful because droplets produced by central film disintegration are expected to appear near the mid-plane between the two impact sites.

 The behavior of $n(x)$ can be roughly divided into two stages, before and after the central film disintegration.
 At 0.28~ms, relatively uniform distributions, appearing as plateaus, are observed (figure~\ref{fig_xy_den}a).
 For cases D3 and D4, two distinct plateaus are observed, reflecting their larger initial raindrop spacing, while case D2 exhibits a single plateau due to its smaller inter-raindrop distance.
 A twin-peak distribution appears in all cases (figure~\ref{fig_xy_den}c) as droplets fall towards the two cavities.
 At 8.83~ms, although cases D3 and D4 maintain a two-peak distribution (figure~\ref{fig_xy_den}e), case D2 develops a third peak near $x=0$, which is attributed to central film disintegration producing additional droplets.
 By 11.68~ms (figure~\ref{fig_xy_den}g), the profiles show a prominent central peak for case D2, indicating that most of its secondary droplets in the domain at this time were produced by central film disintegration.
 In contrast, cases D3 and D4 still maintain a two-peak distribution, although with significantly fewer droplets overall.
-This pattern of $n(x)$ persists for each case until the end of the simulation.
+Therefore, the appearance of the central peak in D2 provides a spatial signature of secondary droplet production by central film disintegration, while the two-peak distributions in D3 and D4 indicate that their droplet populations remain primarily associated with the two original impact sites.

 For $n(y)$, the initial profiles (figure~\ref{fig_xy_den}b) are sharply concentrated near the unperturbed free surface, $y=0$, where the droplets are generated.
 By 2.56~ms (figure~\ref{fig_xy_den}d), the peak spreads in both directions and droplets begin to appear at negative $y$ values, indicating that they are falling into the cavity.
 The total number density continues to decline over time as droplets either exit the top of the computational domain or re-merge with the pool at the cavity bottom.
 This behavior is reflected in the $y$-profiles, which evolve from a single peak to two peaks, with one moving in the positive direction and the other in the negative direction over time.